gurpiarbassi/gurpiarbassi.github.io/_posts/2016-01-01-apt-get-bypass-proxy.md

 However this time I was at home and I kept getting timeouts.
 I later learnt that there was a proxy server configured which was preventing me from installing anything through apt-get.

 #Solution
-After looking around the web for answers I cam accross the following command:
+After looking around the web for answers I came accross the following command:

 `Acquire::http::proxy=false`